codeforsanjose/jail-stats-data/_docs/log_james.md

 ## Log

+### 2016.05.24 - Tue

+* Added "env" positional variable to argparse.
+Defaults to "prod".
+The debug switch and the environment are now separate.
+* Test OK.
+* Saved to GIT.

+### 2016.05.23 - Mon

+* Added prod folder (will hold production Docker files).
+* Revised Config.
+* Loading into a Docker container:
+	* Using container "frolvlad/alpine-python3" as the base.
+	* The "show" package was not installing on the Docker alpine-python3 system (GCC missing).
+Added override for "show" that supports all the show calls, but will use pprint.
+	* See the Docker config notes for more details.

 ### 2016.05.21 - Sat

 * Cleaned up of the Config system.
 Config now uses a base (the production environment), but individual settings can be overridden in the test_config dictionary.